Liyuna123/Gesture_Controlled_Robot/index.md

 ## How it works

 **MPU6050:**
 For the hand controller, a key component is the MPU6050, which I have also referred to as the accelerometer.
-The MPU6050 is capable of measuring an object's acceleration, temperature, and angular velocity.
+The MPU6050 has four main components, the gyroscope, accelerometer, temperature sensor, and digital motion processor, and is capable of measuring an object's acceleration, temperature, and angular velocity.
 In my project, its primary use is measure the angle at which it is being held at.
 This is extremely important because my robot is controlled by gestures.
 The accelerometer works by detecting the force that is being put on the object.
 My code allows this data to be converted to a single letter of the following: f (forward), b (backward), r (right), l(left), or s(stop).
 This information is then sent to the robot through the HC-05, and the robot interprets the letter and decides which direction to go.

 ## Challenges

-### Accelerometer
+### MPU6050
 I faced an issue with the accelerometer showing 127 on all three axes, which was inaccurate.
 This means the data was not being recieved by the Arduino, meaning wiring was wrong.
 I fixed this by first switching out the accelerometer, which didn't work.
 Therefore, I switched the wiring so that SD pin would connect to SC pin of Arduino, not SD.
+This is important because the SCL pin is the Serial Clock Line, and it tells Arduino it is ready to send data.
+On the other hand, the SDA is Serial Data Line, and it sends data.
+Wiring is important because the SC pin has to communicate that it is ready to send data before the SD pin sends it over.
 This fixed it.
 ### Code

 **Flags:**